Ski safety - stay safe on the slopes

 Stay Safe on the Slopes: Ski Safety Considerations

-One of the first things that any good instructor will stress early in lessons is the importance of basic ski safety considerations when on the mountain.
+One of the first things that any good instructor will stress early in lessons is the importance of basic ski safety when on the mountain.
 Safety is a key concern when taking your family on a ski holiday, but it goes far beyond simply wearing a helmet.
 Below you’ll find a rundown of core ski safety advice that should be kept in mind whether you’re a first-timer or a seasoned pro, because like all the best adventures, skiing also has its fair share of risk.

 Equipment